 After a patient answer a series of questions, the Cannabis Standard system determines if medical cannabis may be safe and effective for use by the patient.
 If so, the system uses their information to pre-populate a template medical document for the patient to take to their healthcare practitioner for further discussion about the possible use of medical cannabis.
 To be eligible to sign the medical document, the healthcare practitioner must have the patient under their professional care.

-Once a patient has obtained a Medical Document from his/her healthcare practitioner s/he will choose their desired LP(s) and product(s), they can register with the LP(s) to obtain cannabis for their own medical use.
+Once a patient has obtained a Medical Document from his/her healthcare practitioner, the patient will choose their desired LP(s) and product(s) and then register with the LP(s) to obtain cannabis for their own medical use.
 To register, the patient will need to complete a registration form specific to their chosen LP(s) and provide their original Medical Document, signed by their healthcare practitioner.
 Registration forms are available on the website of the LP, or by contacting them directly.

 Should a patient choose to access cannabis from a LP, the Medical Document must be sent directly to the LP of their choice.
 The patient may select any LP that is authorized to sell medical cannabis to registered clients.
 Please visit the Health Canada website for a list of licensed producers.
 Should a patient wish to switch from one Health Canada LP to another, they can request that their LP transfer the Medical Document to a new LP of their choice.

 There are several ways that medical cannabis is being covered for patients across Canada, including:

 If you have insurance coverage under an employee benefits plan, call your insurer or plan administrator directly to find out if you have coverage for medical cannabis.